lemonsevens/lemonsevens-gruntworks/operations/Fibery/gwos-fibery-config/tasks/iteration-1-plan.md

 -   **Deliverable 4 - Mandatory AC**: Verification Criteria defined below are met.

 **Verification Criteria (Checks):**
--   Check 1: ISC and SCB databases exist with all specified fields and types.
+-   Check 1: ISC database exists in the `Support` Space and SCB database exists in the `Systems` Space, with all specified fields and types.
 -   Check 2: Default values (e.g., `Issue.Owner`) set as per PRD.
 -   Check 3: Enums are correctly populated.